gushogg-blake/svelte-view-engine/readme.md

 `excludeLocals`: Array of object keys to exclude from the locals that get passed to the component.
 Some keys are added by Express, and may be unnecessary and/or security concerns if exposed.
 This defaults to `["_locals", "settings", "cache"]` and is overwritten (not merged) with the supplied setting.

 `saveJs`: Save component JS in .client.js and .server.js files in the build dir.
 Defaults to `dev`.
 This is sometimes useful for looking up line numbers from server error logs when the SSR component render function throws an error.

+`stores`: Optional array of writable stores to reset after each call to `render`.
+If the store has a `reset` method, it will be called; otherwise the value will be set to `undefined`.